miguel4521/SCCInterviewProject/README.md

 **Also includes a frontend web app to interact with the API.
 To open the web app, just open the base url.**

-To build the project, run `dotnet.run`
+To build the project, execute `dotnet run` in the command line

+The project uses .NET 8.0

 There is also a built version in `/bin/net8.0`